Dynamics 365 Field Service ROI — What Actually Pays Back

 The Over-Engineered Preventive Maintenance Build

 A company doing primarily reactive service decides to build out the full PM module — recurring work order templates, automated scheduling, SLA tracking, customer portal, the works — before they've proven that their customer base wants and will pay for preventive maintenance agreements.
-They spend $40,000 building infrastructure for a service line that currently generates 8% of revenue.
+They sink significant build budget into infrastructure for a service line that currently generates only a small slice of revenue.
 The PM module is real and useful — but it should be phase two of an implementation, not phase one.

 The Low-Adoption Mobile Rollout